 1. Design your packaging with sustainability in mind.
 Use common materials and ensure you understand where the packages will end up after consumer use.
 For more information, see our blog post, How to Design Sustainable Packaging, and the white paper, Ocean Plastics, What the Packaging Industry Can Do, published by Ocean Wise and PAC, Packaging Consortium, October 2018.

-2. Communicate to your consumer how to dispose of the packaging.
+2. Communicate how to dispose of the packaging to your consumer.

-3. Qualify your sustainability claims and make sure you can support them with data.
+3. Qualify sustainability claims and make sure you can support them with data.